 Nurse prescribing for inpatient pain in the United Kingdom: A national questionnaire survey.

 Stenner, KL, Courtenay, M and Cannons, K (2011) Nurse prescribing for inpatient pain in the United Kingdom: A national questionnaire survey.
-International Journal of Nursing Studies, 48 (7).
-847-855.
-ISSN 0020-7489
+International Journal of Nursing Studies, 48 (7). pp. 847-855.

 PDF (Word to PDF conversion (via antiword) conversion from text/html to application/pdf)